 All nine bedrooms here are big, bountiful and beautiful, punctuated by period touches such as panelling and fireplaces.
 Exposed beams and rustic-oak doors abound.
 Wrap yourself in warm duvets and a blanket of silence.

-Broadstone sleeps 18, with more guests welcome in z-beds and cots.
+Broadstone main house sleeps 18, with more guests welcome in z-beds and cots.
 It all kicks off in grand style in bedroom one, with its king-size bed, ante room and shared luxury en-suite with grand walk-in shower.
 Savour the south-facing views through the mullion windows.

 Bedroom two is another king-size sharing the luxury bathroom with bedroom one, while bedroom three is a zip-and-link superking with private en-suite bathroom with large walk-in shower and bay window seating overlooking the rose garden for that first coffee of the day.
 Bedroom four is a king-size offering a shared Jack and Jill bathroom with king-size bedroom five, featuring a large walk-in shower.